COSIMA/access-om2/README.md

     $ cd experiments/access/<experiment>
     $ payu build --laboratory <full_path_to_lab_directory>

-Once this has finished check that you have mom, cice and matm executables in lab/bin.
+Once this has finished check that the mom, cice and matm executables in lab/bin.

 If the build fails then it is probably because the build process is not configured for your particular platform.
 You may have to edit the individual build configurations in lab/codebase/\<model\>/ as well as the build commands found in the experiment config file in experiments/access/\<experiment\>/config.yaml

 Run
 ---

 Payu can now be used to submit and run an experiment.
-Before doing this you need to edit the experiment config to set up your job scheduling settings.
+Before doing the experiment config may need to be edited to configure the job scheduling settings.
 Open experiments/access/\<experiment\>/config.yaml to do this.

-To run an experiment:
+Then to run an experiment:

     $ cd experiments/access/<experiment>
     $ payu run --laboratory <full_path_to_lab_directory>